DavidGM91/TwitchTrivia/README.md

  A small project where a customizable trivia can be integrated into a bot.

 # Configuration
+Like with all node projects start by executing "npm install" on the root directory to install all dependencies.
 Before this project can work you need to asign it to a bot and at least one channel, to do so you will edit the config.json file with the next atributes:

  - [ ] "username": Will hold the name of your bot.